jpdigitalman/SimSpirit-MotionSimulation-Headtracker/README.md

 ## Features

 - **BNO085 or LSM6DS3 IMU**: The HeadTracker supports two options for the inertial measurement unit (IMU).
-The user can choose between the BNO085 and LSM6DS3 IMU, depending on their preferences and requirements.
+The user can choose between the BNO085 and LSM6DS3 IMU, depending on their chosen schematics and PCB assembly.
 - **BNO085 Stability**: The BNO085 IMU, known for its stability, provides reliable and accurate tracking of head movements, including yaw, pitch, and roll.
 - **LSM6DS3 Sensitivity**: The LSM6DS3 IMU offers high precision and sensitivity, ensuring precise and responsive tracking of head orientation.
 - **Automatic Calibration**: The HeadTracker simplifies calibration by implementing an automatic calibration process.
 Simply press the calibration button once, and the calibration will be performed automatically.